 Full-time creators ranked email marketing as one of the most important tools for their business, outranking social media and paid ads.
 In fact, ConvertKit created send approximately 530 emails a second in 2021.

-The latest WordPress news, social media updates, SEO tips and industry insights delivered to your inbox.
+The latest strategies, insights and updates delivered to straight to your inbox.

 How likely is it to earn money from content creation?